tobiz/OGN-Flight-Logger_V2/README.md

 			see http://www.voidspace.org.uk/python/configobj.html

 20170226 - Please note at this stage the user interface is purely on the basis of understanding how the code works and is not intended to be the final design.

+20170304 - Flogger now runs as a separate process to the gui (I think?)
+Still some issues with access to some variables from settings data which results in an exception and crash (catch the exception in try statement when calling the process?
+Maybe).